RolandFaure/Hairsplitter/README.md

 make
 ```

-Because of some optimization implemented directly in WFA2 (which we do not develop), Hairsplitter only runs on CPUs supporting AVX2 instructions (recent CPUs).
-We hope another solution will be found soon.
+Because of some optimization implemented directly in WFA2 (which we do not develop), Hairsplitter by default only runs on CPUs supporting AVX2 instructions (recent CPUs).
+To run HairSplitter on older CPUs, you must align the reads base-per-base to the assembly (e.g. using the -a option of minimap2) and then give the SAM file to HairSplitter through the -a option.

 # Usage